Dental Practice Profit Sharing

 Profit sharing is any arrangement where the practice sets aside some of its profits and distributes them to eligible team members.
 That can look like a year-end cash bonus paid from profits, an employer contribution into each employee’s retirement account, or a partner-style split for associates.

 The key point is that the employer decides how much to contribute and when.
 That flexibility means you can reward staff when the books allow and pause contributions in lean years without creating a permanent payroll obligation.
-Profit-sharing plans are discretionary by design, giving employers room to match contributions to cash flow.
+Profit-sharing plans are discretionary by design, giving employers room to match contributions to cash flow — an approach that can also support strategies like the QBI Deduction for Dentists to maximise overall tax efficiency.

 Why Profit Sharing Helps Owners and Staff